-Silica in nature is usually found as the mineral Quarts.
+Silica in nature is usually found as the mineral quartz.
 Its chemical formula is SiO2.
-Most people are familiar with quarts as hexagonal crystals.
+Most people are familiar with quartz as hexagonal crystals.
 These are often cut to be integrated in electronic components or as gemstones such as amethyst or citrine.
 There are also other forms of Silica classified by their crystalline form.
 Here is a brief article from the European Association of Industrial Silica Producers

-If silica quarts sand is heated in an electric arc it vaporizes and condenses as tiny particles of amorphous silica.
+If silica quartz sand is heated in an electric arc it vaporizes and condenses as tiny particles of amorphous silica.
 It is also produced by vaporizing silicon tetrachloride in a hot flame.
 This process is referred to flame pyrolysis.

 These microscopic droplets of amorphous (non crystaline) silica aggregate into chainlike branched particles that further agglomerate into larger three dimensional particles.